cquinone/Python-Things/README.md

 # Python bits

-Stack_Queue.py is a an implementation of stacks / queues
+Stack_Queue.py is a an implementation of stacks / queues.

 Paint.py is a terminal based paint program.
 Use the command "newpic", and you have a canvas to make points and draw lines on.